mit-history/cfrp-hack/index.md

 ## 1. Get familiar with the data

-The project has generated a lot of different sorts of data
+The project has generated a great deal of data.
+The first step to making use of it is to understand what it contains.

 1. [Read the listing of data tables and definitions](/database).
 2. Install an [API browser](/tools) and Explore.
 3. Ask questions about how data are structured if you have any.
+As a corrollary, we can of course create views and aggregations from the existing data, if there are different schemata that are preferable.
+Don't hesitate to [make a recommendation](https://github.com/jamiefolsom/cfrp-hack/issues).

 ## 2. Choose and define a project